MikeXL/HDPonWindows/multi-node-cluster.md

     REM start yarn node manager
     yarn nodemanager

-## 3. change the replication factor to 3 if in production
+## 3. change the replication factor to 3 if desired

     dfs.replication = 3 in hdfs-site.xml